Hypernova-Oy/emb-toveri/ASSEMBLY.md

 Open KiCad/authenticator/authenticator.pro with KiCad and navigate to the electronic schema.
 Solder this to the general purpose PCB

 ## 3. Manufacturing the Electronic enclosure and connection rails
 Open Blender/enclosure.blend for the layered model of the enclosure, connection rails and electronic components.
+Easiest way is to order 3D-prints of the internal plastic pieces from Shapeways.com.
-Take screnshots of the measurements and send it to a CNC workshop for production or you can relatively easily make the connection railings and back plate by hand.
+You can also extract the measurements and send it to a CNC workshop for production, or you can relatively easily make the connection railings and back plate by hand.
 Polycarbonate is an easy-to-mold material using a hot air gun and can be acquired rather cheaply from for ex http://www.joensuunkumiporssi.fi/etusivu/
-You can also send measurements to a CNC-workshop or print them using a 3d printer.

 ## 4. Making the cabling
 Find nice instructables in youtube on how to make Molex headers.
 Use search words like "Assembling a Molex Connector"